Harsh-vardhan17/ETL-Pipeline-for-Analyzing-Market-Capitalization-of-the-World-s-Largest-Banks/README.md

 2024-12-26 16:01:00 : Executing query: SELECT * FROM Largest_banks.
 2024-12-26 16:01:10 : Query executed successfully.
 ```
 ## Future Enhancements
 Add automated scheduling to run the ETL pipeline periodically.
 Implement error handling for dynamic table structure changes.
 Extend support for additional currencies or regions.

+# License
+This project is licensed under the MIT License.
+You are free to use, modify, and distribute this project.